-Looking for Peer Support or Family Peer Support?
-Or thinking about training to become a valued Peer Support Volunteer?
+Looking for Peer or Family Peer Mentorship?
+Or thinking about training to become a valued Peer Mentor?

 Toll free: 1-877-422-1112

 How do you match people with SCI together with someone with SCI experience?
 Will my match have experienced the same situation as me?
 Where and how do we meet?
 How long do we stay matched?
 How do I become a peer support volunteer?
-What subjects might family members and their peer volunteers cover?
-What subjects might someone with SCI and their peer volunteers cover?
+What subjects might family members and their peer mentors cover?
+What subjects might someone with SCI and their peer mentors cover?

-When a client expresses interest in being matched with a Peer Volunteer, the Peer Support Co-ordinator considers information such as level of injury, age, gender, language of preference, etc. Secondary considerations focus on topics the client has requested more information about.
+When a client expresses interest in being matched with a Peer Mentor, the Peer Program Co-ordinator considers information such as level of injury, age, gender, language of preference, etc. Secondary considerations focus on topics the client has requested more information about.
 This process enables successful peer matching.

-Attention is paid to ensure that the client is matched with volunteers with similar situations and experience.
+Attention is paid to ensure that the client is matched with volunteer mentors with similar situations and experience.
 On most occasions we are successful, however, every situation is unique, and the matches are made to be as close as possible.

 A peer support request comes at different point in a person’s journey.
 Many requests come in when individuals are still in rehab, others come when individuals are back home or in the community.
-The frequency, duration of meetings and locations are decided upon by the client and volunteer independently.
-Volunteers are also sometimes open to meeting over the phone or online if requested.
+The frequency, duration of meetings and locations are decided upon by the client and mentor independently.
+Mentors are also sometimes open to meeting over the phone or online if requested.

 The peer match stays intact if the client is working towards active goals and has inquiries, typically two years post-injury.
 It is also possible that the goals change.
 For example, someone may first be interested in topics such as bowel and bladder, or sexual function, and their goal later graduates to wheelchair maintenance or employment.
 It is not uncommon to have clients sign back on for peer support years after ending their client status with SCIO.

-If you are interested in volunteering as a Peer Support Volunteer – either as a family member or a person with SCI – we encourage you to contact your local Peer Support Co-ordinators.
+If you are interested in volunteering as a Peer Mentor – either as a family member or a person with SCI – we encourage you to contact your local Peer Program Co-ordinators.
 We are here to assist you in our simple process of registering, training and successfully volunteering.